The thermodynamics of computational copying in biochemical systems: Results

 Consider the accuracy of copying $RL$, $s_{RL}= \phi_3/(\phi_3+\phi_4) = 1/(1+ \phi_4/\phi_3)$, which depends solely on $\phi_3/\phi_4$.
 We define the set of paths $\mathcal{S}$ that start by leaving $x$ and reach $x^*$ via an interaction with $RL$ without returning to $x$.
 The entropy change in the environment $\Delta S_{\rm env}[z(t)] $ due to each of these individual trajectories $z(t)$ is related to the probability of observing the forward pathway, and its reverse $\tilde z(t)$:\cite{Crooks1999, Seifert2011, Seifert2012}

 \teoeditnewb{Here $\Delta S_{\rm int}$ is an intrinsic entropy difference between macrostates $x$ and $x^*$ that arises because discrete biochemical states contain multiple microstates.
-It is a property of the states $x$ and $x^*$, rather than the transitions, and will eventually cancel out in our analysis}.
-We can then divide $\mathcal{S}$ into subsets $\mathcal{S}_i$ according to $\Delta S_{\rm env}[z(t)]$; all paths within ${\mathcal S}_i$ \teoeditnewb{generate the same entropy in the environment, $\Delta S^i_{\rm env}$}.
+It is a property of the states $x$ and $x^*$, rather than the transitions, and modifying it will not reduce overall dissipation in any steady-state network since the antagonistic transitions via $R$ must have an equal and opposite $\Delta S_{\rm int}$.} We can then divide $\mathcal{S}$ into subsets $\mathcal{S}_i$ according to $\Delta S_{\rm env}[z(t)]$; all paths within ${\mathcal S}_i$ \teoeditnewb{generate the same entropy in the environment, $\Delta S^i_{\rm env}$}.
 Conceptually, different subsets might correspond to pathways that consume different amounts of ATP. \teoeditnewb{A simple one-step pathway, as considered hitherto, is a special case of a system with a single $\mathcal{S}_i$.}

 The probability of observing any pathway within $\mathcal{S}_i$ given an initial state $z=x$ is

 Similarly, $P(\mathcal{S}_{-i}|x^*) = \sum_{z(t) \in \mathcal{S}_i} p(\tilde{z}(t)|\tilde{z}(0) = x^*)$ is the probability of observing a reverse of a pathway in ${\mathcal S}_i$ given an initial state $x^*$.
 By design, $\Delta S^i_{\rm env} + \Delta S_{\rm int}= k \ln(P(\mathcal{S}_i|x)/P(\mathcal{S}_{-i}|x^*))$.
 Further, the ratio of forwards to backwards fluxes is given by